-The Doctor of Philosophy in Music Education is designed to prepare the student who intends to teach music education at the collegiate level and conduct scholarly research in music education.
-This degree is regarded as generally interchangeable with the Doctor of Music Education; however it may have a more scholarly focus.
+The Doctor of Philosophy in Music Education is designed to prepare the student who intends to conduct scholarly research in music education.

-Candidates must have a scholarly or teaching background that indicates potential for outstanding scholarship in the field of music education.
+Prerequisite Candidates must have a scholarly or teaching background that indicates potential for outstanding scholarship in the field of music education.

-- · GRE General Test scores - short video recording which demonstrates proficiency in teaching and performance or ensemble direction - · interview with music education faculty - three- to five-page essay on applicant's background and goals in music education
+Admission (1) GRE General Test scores (2) short video recording which demonstrates proficiency in teaching and performance or ensemble direction (3) interview with music education faculty (4) three to five-page essay on applicant's background and goals in music education.